NSZ - Homebrew compatible NSP/XCI compressor/decompressor

 You can also use the Windows binaries.
 They do not require any external libraries to be installed and can be run without installing anything.
 You can find the binaries in the release page.

-Methods listed below requires you to have Python 3.6+ installed.
+Methods listed below requires you to have Python 3.6+ and pip3 installed.

 pip3 install --upgrade nsz